-AGENCY: Army Corps of Engineers, DoD.
-ACTION: Notice of proposed rulemaking.
+AGENCY: U.S. Army Corps of Engineers,

+DoD.

+ACTION: Final rule.

-SUMMARY: The Corps is proposing to revise its regulations to reflect current policy, add features required by the Water Resources Development Act of 1996 (WRDA 96) (Pub.
-L. 104-303), and streamline certain procedures concerning Corps authority addressing disaster preparedness, response, and recovery activities.
+SUMMARY: The Corps is promulgating a final rule to revise 33 CFR part 203.
+Today's final rule completes the rulemaking process initiated on 26 February 2002 with publication of the proposed rule to revise 33 CFR part 203, which implements Public Law 84-99.
+The revisions are necessary to reflect current policy, add features required by the Water Resources Development Act of 1996 (WRDA 96) and streamline certain procedures concerning Corps authority addressing disaster preparedness, response, and recovery activities.
 WRDA 96 additions include the option to provide nonstructural alternatives in lieu of structural repairs to levees damaged by flood events, and the provision of a levee owner's manual.
-Other significant changes include a change in the cost share provision for rehabilitation of both Federal and non-Federal flood control works, expansion of investigation ability for potential Advance Measures work, and a streamlined approach for requests for assistance from Native American tribes and Alaska Native Corporations.
-DATES: Submit comments on or before April 29, 2002.
+Other significant changes include expansion of investigation ability for potential Advance Measures work, and a streamlined approach for requests for assistance from Native American tribes and Alaska Native Corporations.